Cognitive Discourse Analysis

 Students will be able to transcribe and prepare linguistic data for analysis purposes using basic software tools such as F4 and Excel.

-Design Outline (1250 words) of a small research study to be undertaken by the student
+Design outline of a small research study to be undertaken by the student.
+This should include the motivation, procedure, and first ideas for analysis of the planned study.

 Teaching and Learning Strategy